Bressay Heritage Centre

 For bookings and enquiries contact Alison Reid, 01595 820 200

-The Speldiburn Cafe, Good As New Shop, art studios and exhibitions, community space, tennis court & lending library.
+The Speldiburn Cafe, Good As New Shop, R.A.M.
+Knitwear, art studios, gallery, craft shop, community space, tennis court & lending library.
 Check out this link for more information.

 Situated in the newly refurbished former primary school along with a community library and Good As New Shop, the Speldiburn Café offers freshly made soups, light lunches and home baked cakes.
 The Cafés exhibition space showcases work by local and visiting artists.

 Mon - Sat 8.45am-4pm (early closing Wed), Sun - closed

 Grocery sales and off-licence.